4 Best Short-Term Health Insurance Companies (2025)

 ACA plans

-Length Up to four months Annual and can be continued
+Length Annual and can be renewed

 Medical costsCan be highCapped by law each year

-CoverageDepends on the plan Some coverage is required by law
+CoverageDepends on the plan

-Pre-existing conditionsOften not coveredRequired by law to be covered
+Preexisting conditionsOften not coveredRequired by law to be covered

 Short-term health insurance by state